systemd/mkosi/mkosi/resources/mkosi.md

 If there are multiple `[Match]` sections in the same configuration file, each of them has to be satisfied in order for the configuration file to be included.
-Specifically, triggering matches only apply to the current `[Match]` section and are reset between multiple `[Match]` sections.
+Specifically, triggering conditions only apply to the current `[Match]` section and are reset between multiple `[Match]` sections.
 As an example, the following will only match if the output format is one of `disk` or `directory` and the architecture is one of `x86-64` or `arm64`:

 ```conf
 [Match]